deployd/deployd/CONTRIBUTING.md

 ###Body

+The first line of the body should start with the text **BREAKING CHANGES:** if any are introduced

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes" The body should include the motivation for the change and contrast this with previous behavior.

 ###Footer

-The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.
+Reference GitHub issues that this commit **Closes**.

 ## Submitting Your Changes